Last week, the Green Mountain Care Board voted 3-2 not to include adult dental benefits in the Health Benefits Exchange that will begin Jan. 1, 2014.

 "The GMCB subsequently voted to commission a professional analysis of current access to dental care, organization of dental care delivery and financing of dental care in Vermont.
 The purpose of this study is to provide the GMCB with an objective analysis of these issues to support future decisions regarding additional investment of state, federal and/or private funds to improve dental care access and insurance coverage for dental care."

 There are a few ways to look at this decision.
 One could say that the board acted in a fiscally prudent manner.
-They did not have a way to pay for an adult dental benefit, so the majority could not vote to include the benefit.

 On the other hand, two of the five board members (Con Hogan and Karen Hein), not exactly reckless individuals, voted to put the dental benefit in the package because they knew how important healthy teeth are to overall health.
 I also suspect they may have realized that pinching pennies on dental care now costs more in the short and long run when people show up in the emergency room to be treated for a toothache or they can't get through a successful job interview because they don't have any teeth.